kormilitzin/the-signature-method-in-machine-learning/README.md

 One can easily compute coloured areas ![f5] from the plots and compare to numerical values of the corresponding signature terms.

+### Shuffle product
+One of the most important property of the signature terms (signatures), which stems from the algebra of the iterated integrals, is the shuffle product.
+The shuffle product allows to represent any product (polynomial) of the signature terms as a linear combination of the higher-order terms.
+For example:

+![shuff_prod]

 ### Important:
 the input array should always be in the form: `length_of_stream x dimension_of_stream`.
 For example, two dimensional array consisting of 4 points, should be reshaped as `4x2` array (rows are data points and columns are unique streams).